Topic and Purpose

 Immediate checklist you can apply

-- Use multi‑image fusion and explicit “preserve face” constraints while iterating rather than full re‑renders .nanobanana2go.pro
+2. Use multi‑image fusion and explicit “preserve face” constraints while iterating rather than full re‑renders [NanoBanana features](https://nanobanana2go.pro/#features).

-- If your use is identity‑critical (salon consults, e‑commerce), pilot a dedicated try‑on baseline in to quantify differences .perfectcorp.com
+4. If your use is identity‑critical (salon consults, e‑commerce), pilot a dedicated try‑on baseline in to quantify differences [Perfect Corp review](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

 Why small facial drift happens (three‑level “why” analysis)